100 Notable alumni of

 -

-David John Kennedy is an American professional basketball player for Hapoel Galil Elyon of the Israeli Premier League.
+David John Kennedy is an American professional basketball player who last played for the Hapoel Galil Elyon of the Israeli Basketball Premier League.
 He played college basketball for St. John's University.

 -